milindchavan12/Angular/AngularCLI/README.md

 # Angular CLI

-Angular CLI makes it easier to create an application that works and follows best practices, right out of the box.
+Angular CLI is command line interface that makes it easier to create an application that works and follows best practices, right out of the box.

 Installing the Angular CLI globally :

 `
 npm i @angular/cli -g
+`

+Once installed we can check the version of angular by

+`
+ng -v
 `